 The upcoming General Data Protection Regulation (GDPR) will affect user data privacy handling for a huge number of businesses in a variety of different ways.
-Given the scope of this shift in the legal landscape, compliance with the new laws can be something of a headache for any company that deals with the data of EU customers.
+Given the scope of this shift in the legal landscape, compliance with the new laws and creating GDPR compliant ads can be something of a headache for any company that deals with the data of EU customers.

 With this front of mind, we decided to turn to our Ogury community of publishers, clients and marketers to get a read on which specific GDPR-related queries are puzzling you the most.
 The below quick reference Q&A is the product of a short survey designed to highlight the most pressing community questions ahead of GDPR coming into force on May 25th.
 Did your inquiry not make the list?
 Feel free to drop us a line via email@example.com.

 What is GDPR and what do I need to do to comply?

 GDPR is a new regulation specifically designed to protect EU citizens from organizations using their data irresponsibly.
 In short, it puts users in charge of what, where, and how their personal data is shared.
 From May 25th 2018, companies will only be able to collect user data of EU citizens with clear, explicit consent, and must offer an equally accessible method to opt-out of data collection.
 The law applies to any companies around the world that deal with the data of EU citizens, regardless of where those businesses are based.